MicrosoftDocs/azure-devops-docs/docs/boards/extensions/dependency-tracker.md

 }</pre>
 <p>Add or remove workflow states used in work item types participating in dependency tracking.</p></td>
 </tr>
-<td>iterationDepth</td>
+<td>iterationDepth
-<blockquote>Specifies the hierarchical depth of Iteration Paths that the Dependency Tracker queries to build the Timeline view. </blockquote>
+<blockquote>Specifies the hierarchical depth of Iteration Paths that the Dependency Tracker queries to build the Timeline view. </blockquote></td>
 <td>Default: 8<p>A depth of 3 would correspond to: Fabrikam/Release 1/Sprint 20. </p></td>
 </tr>
 </tbody>